fadedead/mckinsey/README.md

 Question 2: Given an array of integers, write some code to find all the integers that appear more than once in the array, sorted by which appears most often to least often (once)

 Solution:
-- Run the SortByFrequency.jar through command line (java -jar SortByFrequency.jar)
+- Run the executables/SortByFrequency.jar through command line (java -jar SortByFrequency.jar)
 - Source code: src/challenge2/SortByFrequency.java

 -------------------------------------------------